Withdrawal and Refund Policies

 The student’s withdrawal date is the last date of academic attendance as determined by the institution from its attendance records.
 Since the institutional leave of absence is not considered an official leave of absence for Title IV purposes, the withdrawal date for a student who takes an institutional leave of absence is the last date of attendance prior to the leave.

 Refund for Dropped Courses

-Students dropping courses but remaining enrolled in the University will be refunded 100 percent of the amount paid for institutional charges relating to the course or courses dropped during the Add/Drop period, with a deduction for equipment not returned in new, unopened condition within fourteen (14) days of dropping the associated course.
-Refunds due based on the Add/Drop period will be processed within 30 days at the Florida campus, and 45 days at the California and Texas campuses.
-Students should refer to their enrollment agreements for additional refund information.
+Students dropping courses but remaining enrolled in the University will be refunded 100 percent of the amount paid for institutional charges relating to the course or courses dropped during the published Add/Drop period for the term, with a deduction for equipment not returned in new, unopened condition within fourteen (14) calendar days of dropping the associated course.
+Refunds due will be processed within 30 days of the schedule change at the Florida campus, and 45 days of the schedule change at the California and Texas campuses.
 Tuition adjustments will not be made for courses dropped after the first week of the term.